10 comedies you’ll love if you’re a fan of ‘Modern Family’

-Modern Family ran from 2009 to 2020 and remains one of the best family sitcoms of all time.
+Modern Family ran from 2009 to 2020 and it remains one of the best family sitcoms of all time.
 The show focused on one extended family made up of three smaller ones: the Dunphys, the Pritchetts, and the Tuckers.
-It was ahead of its time not only for putting a same-sex couple front and center, but also for exploring dynamics like an older man in a functioning relationship with a younger woman and three different kinds of families ⏤ blended, same-sex, and nuclear ⏤ all at once.
+It was ahead of its time not only for putting a same-sex couple front and center, but also for exploring dynamics like an older man in a functioning relationship with a younger woman and for featuring three different kinds of families ⏤ blended, same-sex, and nuclear ⏤ all at once.
 Fans of the show loved it for its laugh-out-loud humor and extreme relatability, which were some of the many reasons why it went on to become an award-winning television phenomenon.

 After 250 episodes and 11 brilliant seasons, the show came to an end in 2020, leaving fans heartbroken to have to say goodbye to their favorite funny family.
 Fortunately, there are many other comedies out there that are similar enough to Modern Family that you’ll be able to continue your laugh-inducing binges with no problem.
 Here are 10 that are guaranteed to make you laugh almost as hard (because let’s be real, nothing is ever going to beat Modern Family).

 Life in Pieces

 Every great show has its cheap copy, and on the surface Life in Pieces seems like just that for Modern Family.
 That said, Life in Pieces, which starred Colin Hanks, Betsy Brandt, and James Brolin, was actually pretty good.
 It ran for four seasons from 2015 to 2019 and suffered from being aired during the same years as Modern Family.